Indonesia: COVID cases surge as 'pandemic fatigue' sets in | DW | 23.06.2021

 Pulungan pointed out that confirmed COVID cases among children in the country were relatively high.

-"National data shows that confirmed COVID cases in children aged 0-18 years old is 12.5%, meaning that 1 out of 8 confirmed COVID cases (in Indonesia) is a child," he said in an online press conference.
+"About 12.5% of all confirmed cases in Indonesia are of children aged 0-18 years, meaning that 1 out of 8 confirmed cases is of children," he said in an online press conference.